Supplier code of conduct

-Use the Queensland Government Supplier code of conduct (the Code) to understand our expectations of businesses that want to sell goods or services to the Queensland Government.
+Use the Queensland Government Supplier Code of Conduct 2023 (the Code) to understand our expectations of businesses that want to sell goods or services to the Queensland Government, and what constitutes a responsible supplier.

 Read about: